13rac1/install-apache-solr/README.md

 Notes
 -----
 * The default Tomcat 6 port is 8080.
 It should be firewalled from external access.
+* Only one core is created, additional cores will need to be created manually.
+* Drupal specific config files need to be installed manually to:
+  $SOLR_INSTALL_DIR/multicore/core0/conf

 * A random Apache Download Mirror is choosen and some are slow.
 It is OK to stop(^C) the script and start it again.
 * This might work to upgrade between 4.6.x releases.
 It shouldn't delete data.